-Toronto, Ontario, July 17.- tive Geyer is hard at work. day he found the expressman who the trunk, which had invariably, accompanied Holmes in all his journeys into the St. Vincent Street house, and this man had no difficulty in picking out Holmes' photograph from a number
+TORONTO, Ontario, July Itative Geyer is hard at wal day he found the expressman the trunk, which had invaria companied Holmes in all his into the St. Vincent Street has this man had no difficulty in out Holmes' photograph from of others.